 Venture into the depths of complex flavor with this Imperial Stout.
 The deepest and darkest of them all, the Mariana Trench is only brewed once a year.
 Proceed with caution.

-Interesting Fact: Named after the deepest part of the earth’s oceans, the Mariana Trench will debut this winter.
-No human on earth has ever tasted this beer.
+Interesting Fact: Named after the deepest part of the earth’s oceans, the Mariana Trench will debuted in January 2014.